The stories we hear and see shape what we think is possible

 Our current podcast series is of stories from Maui, Hawaii

-New in 2018: The Story Connective will bring The Story Bridge Method, developed by Richard Geer, to the podcast world!
+New in 2019: The Story Connective is bringing The Story Bridge Method, developed by Richard Geer, to the podcast world!

 Story Bridge is an innovative community storytelling and community performance method.
 A trained facilitator, in our case Rhapsody, will prompt and guide a group of people to tell stories from the participants' individual lives.
 Through a winnowing process, a handful of stories will be selected.
 The selected stories are then rehearsed into a play to be performed by the participants themselves.
 These stories can also be incorporated into a written theatrical play for a full-blown production with music, costumes, props, and lights.
 The proven effects of Story Bridge on the participants and the community at large include awareness, empathy, community engagement, empowerment and a deep sense of feeling heard and honored.
 Find out more at StoryBridge.Space

-We are pleased to announce that Common Ground Collective is the winner of our Summer 2018 Fund Drive!
-This is a great pick by you folks because it is truly a startup non-profit that needs all the support it can to get off the ground & be a great success.
-We are stoked to help Common Ground Collective increase local food production in its community while addressing gaps in their local food system.
-Find out more about their work at CommonGroundCollective.com.
+We are pleased to announce that Grow Some Good is the winner of our last Fund Drive!
+School gardens are booming around the world because of everyone's enthusiasm for the multitude of benefits that they bring to students, teachers, garden coordinators, the school & the wider community.
+Find out more about Grow Some Good's work at GrowSomeGood.org.
 Please help us spread their work as well by sharing the podcast with folks you think may have an interest.
 Thank you so much for all your support; we truly appreciate it.

 Rebecca Rhapsody (story weaver, co-founder) is a facilitator, performer, and teaching artist who evokes